Ilona wrote asking for help with a Finnish song her mother taught her. Here’s her email…

 If anyone can help with the correct spelling of this song, a translation and/or any other info about the song, please comment below.

 This article was posted on Friday, March 13th, 2015 at 9:04 pm and is filed under Children's Songs, Countries & Cultures, Finland, Finnish, Finnish Children's Songs, Languages, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Can Anyone Help with a Finnish Song?”